StockSharp/doc/en/topics/api/connectors/creating_own_connector/portfolio_and_orders_state.md

 To request the portfolio state, the **PortfolioLookupAsync** method is implemented.
 This method usually performs the following actions:

-1. Sends a confirmation of receiving the request using [SendSubscriptionReply](xref:StockSharp.Messages.MessageAdapter.SendSubscriptionReply(System.Int64,System.Exception)).
+1. Sends a confirmation of receiving the request using [SendSubscriptionReplyAsync](xref:StockSharp.Messages.MessageAdapter.SendSubscriptionReplyAsync(System.Int64,System.Exception)).
 2. Checks whether the request is a subscription or unsubscription using the [IsSubscribe](xref:StockSharp.Messages.PortfolioLookupMessage.IsSubscribe) property.
 3. In case of a subscription:
   - Sends a [PortfolioMessage](xref:StockSharp.Messages.PortfolioMessage) message with information about the portfolio.
   - Requests the current account balances from the exchange.
   - For each account, creates and sends a [PositionChangeMessage](xref:StockSharp.Messages.PositionChangeMessage) message with information about the position.
-4. Sends a message about the subscription result using [SendSubscriptionResult](xref:StockSharp.Messages.MessageAdapter.SendSubscriptionResult(StockSharp.Messages.ISubscriptionMessage)).
+4. Sends a message about the subscription result using [SendSubscriptionResultAsync](xref:StockSharp.Messages.MessageAdapter.SendSubscriptionResultAsync(StockSharp.Messages.ISubscriptionMessage)).

 ```cs
 public override async ValueTask PortfolioLookupAsync(PortfolioLookupMessage lookupMsg, CancellationToken cancellationToken)